 Adding Back: As in the Clackamas Town Center Area, in the Clackamas Industrial Area the Agency remains focused on the needs of our overlapping taxing partners.
-In 2001, when most of the projects in the area had been completed, a major amendment reduced the total area of the district by 50 allowed percent and property with an assessed value of \$263 million to be added to the general tax rolls.
-In 2006, the Agency terminated its tax levy in the area and by doing so added \$436 million of additional assessed value to the general rolls.
+In 2001, when most of the projects in the area had been completed, a major amendment reduced the total area of the district by 50 percent and allowed property with an assessed value of \$253.5 million to be added to the general tax rolls.
+In 2006, the Agency terminated its tax levy in the area and by doing so added approximately \$223 million of additional assessed value to the general rolls.
+(The remaining Assessed Value in the District was \$323, and the remaining frozen base was \$100 million).
 The Agency's focus on removing blighting influences that limited the local community created an environment for private investment and increased assessed value.
 In return, this additional assessed value has provided a significant increase in operating revenue for service providers in the area to continue to meet the needs of the community.
 The Area is working on the following projects: